4 min read

 I’d suggest training your employees on the “art” of creating meaningful recognition messages.
 We did this recently at Reward Gateway when we rolled out our new recognition program, following the training with a 1-minute fun video to explain the program, too.
 Take a look:

 Recognition should never create the "haves" and the "have nots," with some jobs, departments or levels being able to give and receive and others being left out “in the cold."
-Recognition needs to be universal, making it available for all to give and all to receive, thus increasing your chances of achieving your recognition and engagement objectives.
+Recognition needs to be universal and unified under one brand, making it available for all to give and all to receive, thus increasing your chances of achieving your recognition and engagement objectives.

 I worked at a company once where the sales team were not a part of the recognition program as the business leader felt that they were "recognized" by receiving commission payments.
 This not only left the sales team feeling left out and resentful of others, but it missed a key part of recognition, by only linking it to tangible financial goals.